funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/git/create-cmd-line-tool/create-cmd-line-tool.md

 }
 ```

 Here's place where commands can be bind with input parameters.
-I use AutoFac as dependency injection tool, as I see no reason why not to use it.
+I also will use [Autofac](https://autofac.org/) for handling dependency injection.

 ``` csharp
 internal class Program